bentayloruk/YoSln/README.md

 You would do a `moveproj` like this:

-`yosln.exe moveproj --projectname src\SuckyMcSuckName\SuckyMcSuckName.csproj --newname SuperRadName`
+`yosln.exe moveproj --proj-name src\SuckyMcSuckName\SuckyMcSuckName.csproj --new-name SuperRadName`

 You would end up with:

 * `src\SuperRadName\SuperRadName.csproj`.
 * All projects and solutions below `.` (current directory) having their references updated.

+See `yosln.exe --help` for other options.